jwizzle/nd.nvim/README.md

   - #tag2
 links: // note required in this format, just mark links with [[]]
   - note2: [[214806_20210714_note2.md]] //Links can contain the full filename

-[[note2]] // links can also contain just the title and be placed anywhere.
-The lists in this example aren't mandatory.
+  - [[note3]] // links can also contain just the title

+[[note 4]] // The list structure i use also isn't mandatory and you can use spaces in titles
 ---

 # title